-The following are the most common symptoms of computer vision syndrome:
+The most common symptoms of computer vision syndrome are:

 Healthy hint: Follow the 20-20-20 rule.
 Every 20 minutes, look at something 20-feet away, for about 20 seconds.